brotame/multi-step-form/README.md

 2. Display an element in the form (text block, div, image, etc).
 To do so, you must place the element anywhere you want and:
    - Give the element a unique ID. `I.E: #alert`.
    - Give the element a combo CSS class of **.hidden** which sets the element to _display:none_.
 This is necessary as the script adds or removes the **.hidden** class when the input has to be displayed or not.

-If you want to apply the class to the _Checkboxes_ and _Radio_ inputs, make sure to set the style to **Custom** inside the element settings in the Webflow designer.

 ### _Optional_: Inputs confirm